-What this guide does not contain
+What this supplement does not contain

 This supplement does not describe how to set up security in RADIUS, how to use the Access Control product, or how to set up the MAX to work with firewalls and the Secure Access product.
 Further, it does not discuss general network security issues or provide guidelines about the extent to which you should protect your network and local hosts.
-For pointers to information about these products and topics, consult the following publications:
+For pointers to information about these products and topics, consult Table 1.